Junk Journal Supplies Organisation (Sort It Out Saturday Video Series)

 Organizing paper scraps

-Organized paper scraps… by colour!
+Organised paper scraps… by colour!

-Not only could I see what kind of scraps I had the most of (i.e. what project I should prioritise to get them used up), but organising my scraps by colour also meant mass making collage masterboards and collage sheets was quick, easy and actually enjoyable.
+Not only could I see what kind of scraps I had the most of (i.e. what project I should prioritise to get them used up), but organising my scraps by colour also meant mass making masterboards and collage sheets was quick, easy and actually enjoyable.

 In just two mornings, I’d blasted through over half of my scraps – amazing!